 The average, variance and interval estimates of the marginal treatment effect can be derived empirically from draws of the posterior density, i.e., by taking the sample mean, variance and the relevant percentiles over the $L$ draws, which approximate the posterior distribution of the marginal treatment effect.
-The computational expense of the Bayesian approach to G-computation is expected to be as acceptable as that of the maximum-likelihood version, given that the latter typically requires bootstrapping for uncertainty quantification.
+The computational expense of the Bayesian approach to G-computation is expected to be similar to that of the maximum-likelihood version, given that the latter typically requires bootstrapping for uncertainty quantification.
 Computational cost can be reduced by adopting approximate Bayesian inference methods such as integrated nested Laplace approximation (INLA)\cite{rue2009approximate} instead of MCMC sampling to draw from the posterior predictive distribution of outcomes.

 Note that Equation \ref{eqn18} is the Bayesian version of Equation \ref{eqn8}.
 Other parameters of interest can be obtained, e.g.~the risk difference by using the identity link function in this equation, but these are typically not of direct relevance in our scenario.
 Again, where the contrast between two different interventions is not of primary interest, the absolute outcome draws from their posterior predictive distribution under each treatment may be relevant.
 The average, variance and interval estimates of the absolute outcomes can be derived empirically over the $L$ draws.
 An argument in favor of a Bayesian approach is that, once the simulations have been conducted, one can obtain a full characterization of uncertainty on any scale of interest.